 Cairn Terriers have a special double coat.
 The coat is insulating, water shedding and dirt repellent.
-An ungroomed cairn has long, shaggy coat that 'drops' if grabbed.
-This was a useful quality for working terriers that may face unhappy quarry, but most cairns today don't need that shaggy look and are easiest to care for if kept groomed.
+An ungroomed Cairn has long, shaggy coat that 'drops' if grabbed.
+This was a useful quality for working terriers that may face unhappy quarry, but most Cairns today don't need that shaggy look and are easiest to care for if kept groomed.
 Regular grooming helps prevent skin irritation and matting.
 Grooming can be by stripping or clipping.
 This is a personal choice unless your dog will be shown in conformation.
-If you plan or might plan to show your dog, do not clip the coat.
+If you plan to, or might plan to, show your dog, do not clip the coat.
 Clipping the coat will change the coat quality, softening it, lightening the colour and reducing the water / dirt shedding characteristics of the coat.
 Clipped coats may require more frequent bathing.
 Regular bathing is not necessary for Cairns with a stripped coat.
 A good brushing will remove much of the dirt even after a serious digging episode!
 Reserve bathing for times that your Cairn has perfumed themselves with something disgusting!
 If your dog comes in with muddy feet and belly, a quick wash of the undercarriage will usually suffice.
 If you do bathe your dog, be sure to use a special Terrier or Crisp Coat shampoo..

-While a variety of grooming tools is available at most pet stores – the quality of these are often less than desirable and for some items, professional quality tools are going to make your grooming dog much easier.
+While a variety of grooming tools is available at most pet stores – the quality of these are often less than desirable and for some items, professional quality tools are going to make your grooming tasks much easier.
 They will be more expensive but will last much longer and are less damaging to the skin and coat of your dog than cheaper pet store tools.
 Professional grooming tools are often available at local dog shows as well as through online sales.

 A good basic grooming set will include items such as:

 1. Pet store tools – Lil Pals Slicker Brush and Conair Pro scissors